WiredNerd/pytest-sort/docs/source/usage.md

 * If runtime of the pytest is significantly longer with a larger bucket sizes, you may have fixtures that are being created and destroyed more than expected.
 See [sort-bucket](project:configuration.md#sort-bucket) for details.
 * If you discover that some test cases really should be run in order, try using [Pytest Markers](project:configuration.md#pytest-markers) 'sort' or 'order' to keep those tests in a set order.

-Once you have found settings that best fit your needs, save them in your [pytest configuration file](https://docs.pytest.org/en/stable/reference/customize.html#configuration-file-formats)
+Once you have found settings that best fit your needs, save them in your [Pytest configuration file](https://docs.pytest.org/en/stable/reference/customize.html#configuration-file-formats)

 ### New Project

-When starting a new project, I recommend adding the following options to your [pytest configuration file](https://docs.pytest.org/en/stable/reference/customize.html#configuration-file-formats):
+When starting a new project, I recommend adding the following options to your [Pytest configuration file](https://docs.pytest.org/en/stable/reference/customize.html#configuration-file-formats):
 ```
 sort_mode = random
 sort_bucket = session